wp-plugins/dynamic-audio-player-basic/readme.txt

 Dynamic Audio Player is a Wordpress plugin which allows you to add an audio player widget with a dynamic playlist and shortcodes for single buttons.

-The <a href="http://dynamicaudioplayer.com">Pro version</a> plays tracks while the user navigates through the site.
+The 2.0.0 plugin version keeps the tracks playing while the user navigates through the site.
 You can find some tutorials at <a href="http://dynamicaudioplayer.com/tutorials/">dynamicaudioplayer.com/tutorials/</a>.
-They are for Pro version purpose, but they are also useful for basic version.
-The only difference is that you don't have to activate the license key.

 == Installation ==